seansovine/rust_clz_xml/dbutil/README.md

 ## gRPC Server

-We've added the start of a gRPC server to run commands on our database in Go.
+We've implemented a simple RPC server to run commands on our database in Go.
 It is built and runs inside of a Docker container.
 We've added it as a service `dbutil` in our Docker Compose setup, but you can run it manually with